 Income drawdown does have some disadvantages though.
 For a start, the charges can vary widely between different providers.
 This could include an annual charge, and a charge when you take money out.

-There’s also a risk that you could outlast your pension, but any money left over would be passed on to beneficiaries.
-This is true for any option you choose other than buying an annuity from a provider.
+There’s also a risk that you could outlast your pension, but this is true for any option you choose other than buying an annuity from a provider.

-Buying an annuity means you hand over your pension fund to an annuity provider.
-The amount you’ll get depends on the type of annuity you choose, and the provider’s assumptions about how long you’ll live.
+An annuity provides you with a regular guaranteed income.
+There are different types of annuities available.
+Buying an annuity means you hand over some or all of your pension fund to an annuity provider.
+The amount you’ll get depends on how old you are, when you buy the annuity and your health (this may affect how long you’ll live for).

 There are lots of different types of annuities.
-You can buy one that’ll pay you an income that rises at an agreed level and may include payment of an income to your partner or spouse after you die.
+For example, you can buy one that’ll pay you an income that rises at an agreed level and may include payment of an income to your partner or spouse after you die.
+Or, you can buy one that will give you a guaranteed income for a fixed term.

 If you buy an annuity, make sure you shop around first.
 People tend to buy their annuity from the provider they’ve saved with.
 But you don’t have to do this – and you could get a higher income for life by going elsewhere.

-One other thing to keep in mind is that, unlike with drawdown, whatever’s left within your annuity when you die can’t be passed onto your dependents.
+One other thing to keep in mind is that an annuity will normally finish when you die.
+Unlike with drawdown, where whatever is left in your pension pot can be passed on to someone else.
 If this is something that’s important to you, have a think about whether having part of your pension in an annuity (rather than all of it) works better for you and your personal circumstances.

 Passing on your pension